taoteh1221/Slideshow_Crypto_Ticker/README.txt

 wget --no-cache -O TICKER-INSTALL.bash https://tinyurl.com/install-crypto-ticker;chmod +x TICKER-INSTALL.bash;sudo ./TICKER-INSTALL.bash

-Follow the prompts, and the automated script will install / configure the ticker.
+Follow the prompts, and the automated script will install / upgrade / configure the ticker.
 KUCOIN MARKETS #WILL NOT WORK# IF YOU DO NOT INSTALL THE TICKER PROPERLY!

 #############################################################################################